Remote in the Southern Seas

 After drifting to its current position over millions of years, New Zealand now sits on the boundary of the Indo-Australian and Pacific tectonic plates.
 Much of the history of mountain building, earthquakes and volcanic activity is due to its location on the Pacific ‘Ring of Fire’.
 The Southern Alps are the result of two massive plates meeting and sliding past each other along the Alpine Fault.

 Māori oral traditions refer to earthquakes and tsunamis.
-In the mid-1400s a tsunami of over 10 m in height is thought to have swept over many Māori coastal settlements.
-Sometimes known as ‘the shaky isles’, New Zealand undergoes damaging earthquakes every few hundred years.
-The long gap since the last large earthquake suggests that a major quake of magnitude 8 or more is overdue.
+In the mid-1400s a tsunami more than 10 m high is thought to have swept over many Māori coastal settlements.
+Sometimes known as ‘the shaky isles’, New Zealand experiences severe earthquakes in most centuries.
+The long gap since the last large earthquake on the Alpine Fault suggests that a major quake of magnitude 8 or more is overdue.